GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/gcs/README.md

 ## Required JAR files

-This template requires the [Spark BigQuery connector](https://cloud.google.com/dataproc-serverless/docs/guides/bigquery-connector-spark-example)  and [DeltaIO dependencies](https://docs.delta.io/latest/releases.html) to be available in the Dataproc cluster.
+This template requires the [Spark BigQuery connector](https://cloud.google.com/dataproc-serverless/docs/guides/bigquery-connector-spark-example).
+It also requires [DeltaIO dependencies](https://docs.delta.io/latest/releases.html) to be available in the Dataproc cluster if using delta format.

 ## Example submission